iamrachit/Cyber-Security/XSS - Cross-Site-Scripting-Attack.md

 **4. When ever there is some input parameters like searchbox, login/sign up, subscription or contact form their is chance to find XSS attack (Reflected XSS).**

-**Their are level of rating of vulnerability:
-$ Critical
-$ High
-$ Medium
-$ Low
-$ Informatiion Discoluser
-where Reflected XSS is a level low or medium vulnerability.**
+**5. Their are level of rating of vulnerability: Critical, High, Medium, Low and Informatiion Discoluser where Reflected XSS is a level low or medium vulnerability.**

+## Performing XSS on DVWA

+1. Starting with low level of security in DVWA